JaimeGensler/thyseus/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest features for Thyseus
-title: "[FEAT]"
+title: '[FEAT]'
 labels: enhancement
 assignees: JaimeGensler
 ---

 <!-- Please try to frame feature requests as solutions to problems - e.g. "X isn't possible right now, so I would like feature Y" or "Z is a common pattern, but doesn't have a succinct/clear API.
 I would like to see Feature W to resolve this" -->